 - You are always looking forward to the weekends, and dread showing up for work

 - Why do you want to transition to a job in tech?
-Do the attractive career prospects interest you?
 Are you unsatisfied with your current job?
 Do you like to work on difficult but interesting problems?
 Whatever the reason, make sure you have one.
 If you have an answer about why you want a new career in tech, it will be easier to determine which path is for you later on.

 - What are your long-term career goals?
-Do you want to work on challenging problems, or would you prefer to do more simple work?
-Where do you see yourself in five years?
+What sort of work-life balance is important to you?
 You should think about where you want to be in the future, and ask yourself whether a job in tech will help you get there.
 If you want to be working on meaningful, challenging, or interesting problems, for example, a career in tech may be for you.

-Write your answers to these questions on paper so that you can see what you are thinking, and so that you have a note of all your opinions on your career transition.
-Taking note of your lines of thinking now will help you further down the line if you ever lose confidence in your career transition—you’ll have records to convince you to stay on track when things get tough.
+Write your answers to these questions on paper so that you can see what you are thinking, and so that you have a record of all your opinions on your career transition.
+These original goals will help you further down the line so that if you ever lose confidence in your career transition, you’ll have this reminder to convince you to stay on track when things get tough.